Where will Harry and Meghan go on honeymoon?

 LOUISA GOULIAMAKI/AFP/Getty Images

-Measuring just 20 kilometers in length, the island of Hydra is decidedly low key and beautiful, two things that Harry and Markle seem to find appealing.
+Measuring just 20 kilometers in length, the island of Hydra is decidedly low key and beautiful, two things that Harry and Meghan seem to find appealing.

 Reached via a 90-minute boat ride from Athens, it's free from all types of private motorized transport, meaning the only way to get around is by foot, boat, or mule.

-In fact, Markle is already a fan -- picking the idyllic island as the location for a friend's bachelorette party back in 2016.
+In fact, Meghan is already a fan -- picking the idyllic island as the location for a friend's bachelorette party back in 2016.

 Might she return with her new husband in tow?